Code Kit v5.3 is out with smarter Sub-Agent model defaults, usage optimized for Claude Opus 4.7.

 When to Use Auto Mode

-Use auto mode when:
+Use Auto Mode when:

 • You're running long tasks where constant approval prompts break your concentration